stay more active than ever...

 Here is an original article for Best Guide about retiring in Idaho:

 BG: Thank you, Kristen, for painting the following inviting and informative retirement article on Idaho for our visitors.
 I have only passed through Idaho a couple of times and enjoyed the blue sky, fresh air, mineral springs and water slides there, but after reading your article, I am more informed and amazed at the variety of attractions Idaho has.

-Kristen: First, Idaho has over 1.5 million people based on a 2010 census.
+Kristen: First, Idaho has over 1.8 million people.
 That’s for the entire state!
 Compare that to Washington State, which is a little smaller and has a population of nearly 7 million.
 There is lots of room in Idaho.

 Each one of the four seasons brings its unique outdoor activities:

 Numerous Ski Resorts, including famed ski resort Sun Valley, with amazing terrain for skiing, snowmobiling, snowboarding, snow shoeing.Besides fly fishing in summer, many people also enjoy winter ice fishing in Idaho.